tingyucha/AOSPRE/docs/README_AOS.txt

 code is stored in the directory is "code/embed-crsim".
 It contains all the functions to run the main portion of the code and generate output files.
-The first expectation is that the user links the lookup tables from CR-SIM for access by the AOS main code.
-To do this from the main AOS directory, locate the "aux" directory from the CR-SIM installation:
+The first expectation is that the user links the lookup tables from CR-SIM for access by the AOSPRE main code.
+To do this from the main AOSPRE directory, locate the "aux" directory from the CR-SIM installation:

 crsim/src/crsim-{version}/share/crsim/aux

-Then link it to the current AOS main directory:
+Then link it to the current AOSPRE main directory:

 ln -s crsim/src/crsim-{version}/share/crsim/aux